Revelations of Guidance

 religious or spiritual experience though it is not so uncommon amongst

 followers of various forms of spirituality in the modern world.
 In Sufism one’s

-in general it is rightly regarded as an unseemly behaviour to share this with
+and in general it is rightly regarded as an unseemly behaviour to share this

 However it is a well established principle in Islam that ‘necessity makes an

 unlawful thing, lawful’.
 In fact we do have records of some of the

 experiences of the great saints – Khawaja Moinuddin Hasan Chishti for